 The advent of digital SW radios in the late 80’s saw me buy a Sangean ATS-803 which was an excellent radio.
 Being what was termed a DXer/SW Listener I spent many happy hours trawling the bands for pirate and foreign stations.
 It was still going strong many years later when I swapped it for some computer equipment from a friend.

 I inherited a venerable Bush TR82 radio from my father some years back.
 It was a mainstay in our house as I grew up.
-About seven years ago I was in the Trago Mills store in Newton Abbott and I came across the updated version of this set which had the addition of VHF/FM as one of the major selling points.
+Some years ago I was in the Trago Mills store in Newton Abbott and I came across the updated version of this set which had the addition of VHF/FM as one of the major selling points.
 At about 30 pounds, I thought it worth a gamble.
 It’s not a bad set, but not as solid or as good sounding as the original set, but it looks the part, so it’s now in the collection.
 Go here for an excellent, if critical, review of the reproduction version